How to talk to your child about alcohol

-5 tips for talking to your child about alcohol
+Top tips for how and when to talk to your child about alcohol

 The first step to getting the tone right is to make it a conversation rather than a lecture.
 Listen as much as you talk.
 This encourages young people to pay attention and open up too.
 It’s really important that you don’t come across as judgmental, critical or disapproving of what they say.